joeldev/ADNKit/README.md

 * 100% App.net API and features support
 * No external dependencies other than AFNetworking

-It's also important to note that many parts of core architecture in this framework is based on [Matt Rubin](https://github.com/mattrubin)'s fantastic architectural work in his [AppDotNet](https://github.com/mattrubin/AppDotNet) project.
-My hat's off to him for designing a truly excellent framework architecture and open sourcing it!
+Note: the basic core structure of this framework is based off of [Matt Rubin](https://github.com/mattrubin)'s fantastic architectural work in his [AppDotNet](https://github.com/mattrubin/AppDotNet) project.

 ### Apps using ADNKit